 Levels Of Assistance

 Various eBikes have their own setups, although most of them have low-, medium-, and high-assistance modes, or their equivalents.
 These usually relate to how the motor matches your input, gives you 1.5x our input, or just doubles it.
+If you’re a novice you can learn more about riding an ebike safely here.

 The Display Unit